malaria-atlas-project/generic-mbg/README.rst

 * ``-t`` or ``--thin`` : The factor by which to thin the MCMC trace stored in the database.
   If you use ``-t 10``, only every 10th stored MCMC iteration will be used to produce the maps.
   Small values are good but slow.
 1 is best.
+Defaults to 50.

 * ``-i`` or ``--iter`` : The total number of predictive samples to use in generating the maps.
   Large values are good but slow.
-Defaults to 20000.
+Defaults to 50000.

 * ``-p`` or ``--raster-path`` : The path to the files containing the covariate rasters.
 These files' headers must match those of the input raster, and their missing pixels must match